 Vote of No Confidence

-Is the practice of viewing the world from a European perspective and with an implied belief, either consciously or subconsciously, in the preeminence of European culture.
-(In the UK, this means individuals who believe that the UK should play a greater role in European affairs)
+he practice of viewing the world from a European perspective and with an implied belief, either consciously or subconsciously, in the preeminence of European culture.
+In the UK, followers who believe in the UK's participation in the EU fall under this term.

 Free market, anti welfarist ideology of former British Prime Minister Margaret Thatcher

 the delegation of authority (especially from a central to a regional government)